tyrauber/census_api/README.md

 ## Notice: Breaking API Changes

-The US Census Bureau is currenting updating their API's to centralize ("all data in the Census API into a uniform and consistent format across all datasets and surveys")[https://www.census.gov/data/developers/updates/api-format-changes--sf1-2010.html].
-As a result, the US Census Bureau will be introducing breaking changes.
+The US Census Bureau is currently centralizing ("all data in the Census API into a uniform and consistent format across all datasets and surveys")[https://www.census.gov/data/developers/updates/api-format-changes--sf1-2010.html] which will result in breaking changes.
+Some variable names have changed and (a complete variable mapping is not available.)[https://www.census.gov/data/developers/updates/api-format-changes--sf1-2010.html]

-### 2010 SF1

-(VARIABLE NAME CHANGES: Please note the changes to some variable names.
-H00010001 is now H001001, and PCT0210001 is now PCT021001, for example.
-A complete variable mapping is not available.)[https://www.census.gov/data/developers/updates/api-format-changes--sf1-2010.html]

-Additionally, they have introduced a required conditional on boundaries which result in a partial overlap, whereby ` (or part)` is ammended to the partial boundary on request.
-There is no documenation on this change, and it's virtually impossible to programmatically apply it.
-Therefore, those attributes are not shorthanded.
-Please review the updated test examples.
+This Readme and test suite examples have been updated.
+1/10/19

 ## Usage / Retrieving Census Data